navirobayo/venom/README.md

 - You chat with us via [discord](https://discord.com/invite/M4wTh36A3N)

-- Enjoy the process, it's all about having fun
+- Enjoy the process, it's all about having fun.

 Thank you for being part of the Venom community.